yasumat/RobustPhotometricStereo/README.md

 * Sparse Bayesian learning
 * Robust Principal Component Analysis (RPCA)

-It also includes a conventional L2 residual minimization (or least-squares) method.
+This software implementation also includes a conventional L2 residual minimization (or least-squares) method.

 ### How to use?